SlexAxton/blog/source/_posts/2014-01-15-the-productivity-cycle.markdown

 **Just stop working so much.**

 Take a nap from your work.
-I understand that this is not a viable solution for businesses that intend on making money, but I think there can be some good compromises here.
+I understand that this is not a viable solution for businesses that intend to make money, but I think there can be some good compromises here.
 Namely, most hip tech companies have very generous vacation allowances already.
 Use your vacation during a low point, and in perfect cliché form, "recharge."

 Additionally, companies with large enough teams can have two modes of employment that employees could ideally opt into.
 "Passion-mode" and "coast-mode."
 Someone who is on an upswing should get put on a big project that's going to take a lot of energy.
 Someone who is burnt out from the last big project should be given work that will allow them to show up a little late, and leave a little early.